AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Learning setups

 For the policy distillation problem, two fully-connected layers with only 32 neurons for each were implemented as the hidden layers.
 This structure is clearly smaller than that for the RL problem described above.
-Each activation function was only Tanh function, with reference to the fact that this design has been reported to have sufficient expressive capability~(\cite{de2021approximation}).
-In the output layer, the state-dimensional means and standard deviations, which are parameters of the multivariate diagonal Gaussian distribution, are outputted.
+The only activation function used for the different layers is the Tanh function, with reference to the fact that this design has been reported to have sufficient expressive capability~\cite{de2021approximation}.
+The output layer generates the means and standard deviations of the multivariate diagonal Gaussian distribution used to capture the stochastic teacher policy.